procore/migration-lock-timeout/README.md

 ```sql
 SET LOCAL lock_timeout = '5s'
 ```
-before your migration mode runs
+before your migration code runs

 ## Future Plans
 - ability to specify timeout in each migration